Exopy/exopy/docs/source/dev_guide/instruments.rst

 Instruments
 ===========

-Ecpy is designed to run physics experiments and such experiments requires more than just a computer.
+Exopy is designed to run physics experiments and such experiments requires more than just a computer.
 One can need to apply a DC voltage, measure a current, ...
 All this requires instruments that needs to be interfaced and controlled.

-The following sections will dicsuss how Ecpy handles instruments, but not how to write drivers as Ecpy let the user free to use the framework of its choice to do this.
+The following sections will dicsuss how Exopy handles instruments, but not how to write drivers as Exopy let the user free to use the framework of its choice to do this.

 .. contents::

-Instruments within Ecpy
+Instruments within Exopy
 -----------------------

-Instruments in Ecpy are managed by a dedicated plugin ensuring that a single part of the application use a given instrument at any time, in order to avoid conflict.
+Instruments in Exopy are managed by a dedicated plugin ensuring that a single part of the application use a given instrument at any time, in order to avoid conflict.
 Before using an instrument, the plugin planning to use the instrument needs to request the right to do so.
 This right can be refused if another part